Kathryn Coughran is a Writer, Writing Tutor, Educator and Therapist ~ semi-retired and writing full-time.

 - Waiting Agony – Highly Commended, Gum Blossoms Poetry Competition 2007… published on Scribbligum Poetry Website for twelve months

 In 1990, Kathryn was commissioned by the Centre for Education and Information on Drugs & Alcohol (CEIDA) to write and narrate three ninety-minute audio tapes, as part of One Size Fits All – a training resource for youth workers in the field of Alcohol and Other Drugs.

-Her play, Aiding Others (HIV/AIDS education play), was produced three times in 1993, twice in the Blue Mountains and once in the Manly Amphitheatre (on The Corso) during Writers’ Week.
-The following year, Busy Bodies, was produced at a community function in Springwood in the Blue Mountains, and was also produced on community radio.
+Kathryn produced her play, Aiding Others (HIV/AIDS education play), three times in 1993, twice in the Blue Mountains and once in the Manly Amphitheatre (on The Corso) during Writers’ Week.
+The following year, she produced Busy Bodies at a community function in Springwood in the Blue Mountains, and also on community radio.